Tuesday, 15 April 2025

 Two related things that have me scratching me head.

 (1) One is the use of 'going forward' to announce that the phrase about to be stated is to be understood as pertaining to the future.
 But this is the job of the future tense!
-Which such people is such cases do use; they're not so grammatically benighted as to lose their sense of tense.
+Which such people in such cases do use; they're not so grammatically benighted as to lose their sense of tense.
 It's another case of mere verbal clutter.
 If they dispensed with 'going forward', their message would no less clear.

 (2) In Britain it's common to speak of 'in future' rather than 'in the future'.
 It seems not to be associated with class, age, or region.
 You hear it all over the place (north, south, east and west).
 It isn't obligatory in British English; one hears plenty of 'in the future's.
 But why 'in future'?
 No one speaks of 'in past'.